kbengine/kbengine/kbe/src/lib/python/Doc/library/functions.rst

    This function is invoked by the :keyword:`import` statement.
-It can be replaced (by importing the :mod:`builtins` module and assigning to ``builtins.__import__``) in order to change semantics of the :keyword:`import` statement, but nowadays it is usually simpler to use import hooks (see :pep:`302`).
-Direct use of :func:`__import__` is rare, except in cases where you want to import a module whose name is only known at runtime.
+It can be replaced (by importing the :mod:`builtins` module and assigning to ``builtins.__import__``) in order to change semantics of the :keyword:`import` statement, but doing so is **strongly** discouraged as it is usually simpler to use import hooks (see :pep:`302`) to attain the same goals and does not cause issues with code which assumes the default import implementation is in use.
+Direct use of :func:`__import__` is also discouraged in favor of :func:`importlib.import_module`.

    The function imports the module *name*, potentially using the given *globals* and *locals* to determine how to interpret the name in a package context.